video is from St. Winifred's well in Holywell, Wales

 Hal's clergy renewal grant from the Lilly Endowment helped start Plymouth's Visiting Scholars program and enabled him to study worship, music, and community in the context of Celtic Christianity in the UK and Ireland.
 Celtic Christianity has taken hold at Plymouth, and two small groups meet to explore the contemporary dimensions of this rich tradition.
 Along with his wife, Jane Anne Ferguson, Hal has led pilgrimages in Ireland with renowned New Testament scholar John Dominic Crossan and most recently in Scotland.
 His 2017 sabbatical included exploring the reintroduction of Christianity into early medieval Europe by Columbanus, an Irish monk who founded monasteries in what is now France, Austria, Switzerland, and Italy.

-Hal is on the Board of Directors of the La Foret Conference and Retreat Center, serves as a delegate to the General Synod of the UCC, is on a team designing leadership development for the Rocky Mountain Conference, UCC, and is part of Clergy for Safe & Just Communities.
-Hal is an associate of the Iona Community in Scotland and is listed in Who's Who in America and Who's Who in the World.
+Hal is on the Board of Directors of the La Foret Conference and Retreat Center, served as a delegate to the General Synod of the UCC, is on a team designing leadership development for the Rocky Mountain Conference, UCC, and is part of Clergy for Safe & Just Communities.
+Hal is an associate of the Iona Community in Scotland and is listed in Who's Who in America.

 Prior to his ministry at Plymouth, Hal served as Associate Conference Minister in the Connecticut Conference of the UCC, where he was responsible for Wider Church Ministries and Media Relations.
 His first career was in writing and marketing communications, which brought him from Director of Development Communications at UC Santa Barbara to a similar position at Stanford University.
 After that experience, Hal founded his own firm in the Silicon Valley and then Boulder, Colorado, and his primary clients included Apple, Sun Microsystems, and UC Berkeley.